“Communication Trends in Fashion Industry”

 Communication on Social Networks is different based on what goal the brands want to achieve: some brands want images to be quickly posted on Instagram in order to promote a product fast and others want the blogger to consider the product more in depth, which is the approach Patricia prefers.
 However both situations are useful to reach the blog’s objective.

-7) Question: What do you think about the trend of materialization of logos in some fast fashion brands?
+7) Question: What do you think about the trend of materialisation of logos in some fast fashion brands?

 Patricia Manfield: Fast fashion brands do not need a logo because they are accessible to all.
 For example Zara never had a real logo because the brand’s strategy consists in gathering information about their clients and offering them what they desire at the fastest pace possible.
 H&M add status symbol because it collaborates with designers, therefore gains more credibility.